scriptPilot/app-framework/DOCUMENTATION.md

 1. Create an account on [GitHub.com](https://github.com/join)
 2. Download from [GitHub.com](https://desktop.github.com/) the right installer for your operating system
 3. Install GitHub Desktop and log in with your credentials
-4. Configure your user name and a email address under which your will commit to GitHub
+4. Configure your user name and a email address under which you will commit to GitHub
 5. Close the GitHub Desktop client

 ### Reboot